emorway-usgs/modflow6/DEVELOPER.md

 Meson is the recommended build tool for MODFLOW 6.
 [Meson](https://mesonbuild.com/Getting-meson.html) must be installed and on your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
 Creating and activating the provided Pixi or Conda environment should be sufficient for this.

+### MODFLOW 6 and ZONEBUDGET
-Meson build configuration files are provided for MODFLOW 6, for the ZONEBUDGET and MODFLOW 2005 to 6 converter utility programs, and for Fortran unit tests (see [Testing](#testing) section below).
+Meson build configuration files are provided for MODFLOW 6 and the ZONEBUDGET utility program, and for Fortran unit tests (see [Testing](#testing) section below).

 - `meson.build`
 - `utils/zonebudget/meson.build`
-- `utils/mf5to6/meson.build`
 - `autotest/meson.build`

 Building MODFLOW 6 requires two steps: